bryanwweber/orbital-mechanics-notes/reference/planetary-ephemeris.md

 A subset of the output from HORIZONS for Mercury showing the orbital elements.
 :::

-The HORIZONS output includes data about Mercury itself, the dates for which the ephemeris were calculated, and as shown in {numref}`fig:mercury-output`, the orbital elements of interest.
+The HORIZONS output includes data about Mercury itself, the dates for which the ephemeris were calculated, and as shown in @fig:mercury-output, the orbital elements of interest.
 Right below the orbital elements output is an explanation of what the acronyms mean. `IN` stands for inclination and `TA` is the true anomaly.
 Both of these elements match our previous calculated results for the date given.